SierraTran/django-inventory_database/README.md

       - *Note: This command uses `py` to run Python on Windows.
 If you're using Linux or Mac, you can use `python3` or `python` instead.*

-    - This will output a long, random string. it will look somehting like this:
+    - This will output a long, random string. it will look something like this:

         ```plaintext
         n3w5tr0ng53cr3tK3y-EXAMPLE-1234567890